denver-cfman/KernelCon2020K8s/Setup/BININSTALL.md

-# If you are using your own copy of Kali Linux, you may wish to install the needed files manually.
+### If you are using your own copy of Kali Linux, you may wish to install the needed files manually.

-## To do so please use these instructions.
+### To do so, please use these instructions.

 ### The needed binaries are:
 - kubectl